 Yes, you have read it correctly: I propose dropping the notion that we should aim for a work-life balance.
 Sounds insane?
+Why would I, as a career coach, write this?
 Well, think about this:

 Work is part of life!